“FLOATING” IS WIDELY USED

 When you press the original resonator, it moves slightly.
 And you can find it is elastic.
 So the resonator can resonate with the vibration of the air column.
 It looks like a microphone diaphragm or a speaker cone.
 If there is no hollow space on the back side of the resonator, it is not elastic and does not resonate.

 In “floating”, there is no space between the pads and the cups.
 So currently, most of the sax resonators make no resonance.
-I think that many repairers ( and many modern manufacturers ) think that the pad resonators are reflectors.
-And they think that the spaces are made mistakenly.
+I think that many repairers ( and many modern manufacturers ) think that the pad center disks are reflectors.
+And they think that the cup spaces of the old saxes were made mistakenly.

 When you make hollow spaces in the key cups, you will find that the resonators work and enrich the tone.
 You can get more complicated tone with much overtones.
 And you will also find that the type of the material of the resonators changes the tone.
 Many repairers and players can not find the difference in material because quite a lot resonators aren’t working.

-However, “padding with space” also have a inferior point.
+“Padding with space” have an additional feature.
 Pads need long time “burn-in” (break-in) like speaker cones.
-The pads just after installation make only small resonance.
+The pads just after installation make only small resonance oviously.
+I think it is because that the back cardboards of the pads are not used to resonate.
 To get good resonance, players must have time and patience and skill.